-About five years ago, I sat around a table in a just-opened restaurant in a little-known mountain town in Colombia called Medellín with a group of investors and businesspeople, in the country, as I was, to explore current opportunity.
+About six years ago, I sat around a table in a just-opened restaurant in a little-known mountain town in Colombia called Medellín with a group of investors and businesspeople, in the country, as I was, to explore current opportunity.

 “Property values in this city are so undervalued,” one of the gentlemen having dinner with us remarked.
 “I believe that apartment costs here are the lowest for any cosmopolitan city in the world on a per-square-meter basis.

 “This is because Colombia, including Medellín, is still misunderstood.
 When you say ‘Medellín’ to the average American, he thinks: Drugs… gangs… Pablo Escobar…

 “It’s such a misperception.
 The current reality of this city is so far removed from all that.”